bakame-php/http-structured-fields/docs/03-field-values.md

 By default, you can access the member `Item` of a parameters using the following methods:

 - `Item::parameters` returns a `Parameters` instance;
-- `Item::parameterByName` returns the value of the bare item instance attached to the supplied `name`;
+- `Item::parameterByKey` returns the value of the bare item instance attached to the supplied `name`;
 - `Item::parameterByIndex` returns the value of the bare item instance attached to the supplied `index`;

 It is possible to alter and modify the `Parameters` attached to an `Item` but this will be explored in